hydroshare/hydroshare/docs/DesignDocs/metadig-fair-suite-comparison.md

 ### Suggested implementation order

-1. **Add creator identifiers first.** These are the easiest to wire because HydroShare already stores creator records, and the gain for FAIR validation is immediate.
-Publisher name and URL are already emitted; a dedicated publisher identifier (e.g. ROR) is the remaining gap.
-2. **Add contact metadata next.** `distributionContact` should become a `contactPoint` emitted from the explicit contact source or first creator profile.
+1. **Creator identifiers and contact — implemented.** ORCID is now emitted per creator, the `creator` array is a plain JSON array (not `@list`-wrapped), and the first creator is appended as a Contact-tagged entry satisfying `resource.distributionContact.present` and `resource.distributionContactIdentifier.present`.
+A separate `contactPoint` is also emitted for Google Dataset Search (not evaluated by MetaDIG).
-3. **Add entity-level identifiers, names, formats, and checksums.** This requires iterating over the resource’s files or aggregations, but it is still a focused metadata serialization task.
+2. **Add entity-level identifiers, names, formats, and checksums.** This requires iterating over the resource’s files or aggregations, but it is still a focused metadata serialization task.
-4. **Leave attribute-level and provenance checks for later.** Attribute checks need column/attribute semantics outside the current schema.org layer.
+3. **Leave attribute-level and provenance checks for later.** Attribute checks need column/attribute semantics outside the current schema.org layer.
 Provenance checks (`provenance.trace.present`, `provenance.sourceEntity.present`) require PROV-O terms (`prov:wasGeneratedBy`, `prov:wasDerivedFrom`) that are not part of the schema.org vocabulary and are out of scope for the current implementation.

 ### Practical rule of thumb